 Natural Remedies to Help You Drift Off to Dreamland

 - Deep-breathing exercises – An anxious mind is the biggest reason many people have difficulty falling asleep.
 Calm your central nervous system with deep-breathing exercises done from the comfort of your own bed.
-Click here for proper breathing techniques from Ornish Reversal Program Stress Management Specialist Sarah Lavallee.
+Click here for proper breathing techniques from the Straub Ornish Lifestyle Medicine Program.

 - Lavender essential oil – Used for centuries as a natural cure for insomnia, lavender oil is a natural sedative that aids in alleviating stress, tension and anxiety.
 Rub a few drops of lavender oil in your palms, feet, temples or wrists before bed for an immediate calming effect.
 You also can use a few drops in the shower or smooth onto your pillow to help you slip into slumber.